scala-jwt/oath/README.md

 }
 ```

-OR you can override all configName
+OR you can override all configNames with:

 ```scala
 sealed abstract class OathExampleToken(override val configName: String) extends OathEnumEntry